Please scroll down to find the grade level you are looking for or click here for a printable list.

 4.LS4: Biological Change: Unity and Diversity

-1) Obtain information about what a fossil is and ways a fossil can provide information about the past.
+1) Obtain, evaluate, and communicate information about what a fossil is and ways a fossil can provide information about the past, such as a) the nature of environments and b) animals that existed long ago but no longer exist.

 4.ESS1: Earth’s Place in the Universe